Trevor Slattery: Incarceration

 In Seagate Prison, Slattery lives luxuriously, with his own personal "butler" and adoring fans among the other inmates, until he is broken out by Jackson Norriss, a Ten Rings terrorist posing as a documentary filmmaker, who explains that the real "Mandarin" is angered with Slattery's use of the title, and wishes to take it back.

 Helping Shang-Chi

 Following the events of All Hail the King, Slattery was sentenced to death by the Ten Rings but Xu Wenwu, the real leader of the Ten Rings, made Slattery his "court jester" within his compound after Slattery entertained him with his Shakespeare monologues.
 While imprisoned, Slattery becomes sober and more refined, and befriends a captured hundun that he names Morris.
 In 2024, Slattery escapes the compound with the help of Wenwu's children Shang-Chi and Xialing as well as Shang-Chi's friend Katy, and travels with them to Morris' home, Ta Lo.
 Slattery helps defend the mystical village from the Ten Rings and later the forces of the Dweller-in-Darkness.
 After the Dweller's defeat, Slattery and Morris are present among the Ta Lo warriors at the funeral ceremony for those who were lost in the battle.

+Mentoring Simon Williams

+Two years after the events of Shang-Chi and the Legend of the Ten Rings, Slattery returns to Hollywood to pursue acting again, but is detained by the FBI and DODC.
+To avoid returning to prison to finish his interrupted term, Slattery accepts a deal with the DODC to gather surveillance on aspiring actor Simon Williams, whom the DODC claims is extremely dangerous due to superpowers Williams keeps hidden from the public.
+Over the next several months, Slattery provides information to the DODC while mentoring and forming a close friendship with Williams as they both struggle in the film industry, including auditioning for roles in the remake of the in-universe film Wonder Man.
+Simon withholds his superhuman status from the film's producers due to the industry rule barring superpowered actors from auditioning for the title role but eventually confides his secret to Slattery.
+After the two are cast as the leads in the high-profile film, Simon discovers Slattery's motives and unleashes his powers in a rage, destroying a large soundstage in the process.
+With the DODC closing in on Williams, a remorseful Slattery dons his Mandarin persona and broadcasts a video message claiming responsibility for the explosion.
+Even though the DODC still suspects Williams, Slattery is arrested and sent to a supermax DODC prison.
+Williams finishes working on the film while Slattery's role is recast with Pantoliano.
+Wonder Man becomes a commercial and critical success, but a lonely Williams decides to break Slattery out of prison.
+Posing as a security guard, Williams infiltrates the prison and uses his powers to free Slattery.
+The two friends reconcile before flying away together.